Output Service Recommendations

 - The non-production environment should use different hardware than the production environment.

-Select the Enable Automatic Updates setting on the testing Service Client, or enable it after the release.
+Select the Enable Automatic Updates setting on the testing Service Agent, or enable it after the release.
 Validate that after the update, the services run as expected.

-Keep in mind that the Service Client restarts during the update.
+Keep in mind that the Service Agent restarts during the update.
 If the service is actively handling jobs before the restart, those jobs could become stuck and fail to complete.

-When you are ready to update the production Service Client, do the following:
+When you are ready to update the production Service Agent, do the following:

-- Go to the Service Client's General tab.
+- Go to the Service Agent's General tab.

 - Select the checkbox for Enable Automatic Updates.